Jshaq1/Jshaq1/README.md

 #### A Junior Front-End Developer and graphic designer based in Perth, WA

-Junior front-end developer and aspiring UI designer.
-With a background in graphic design and a keen interest in the way people interact with technology.
+I have a keen interest in the way people interact with technology and ways we can use this interaction to benefit others lives in some meaningful way.
 Venturing into software development, I strive to seek out opportunities to bring creativity and new perspective to projects that deserve to be exciting, enjoyable and accessible.
 I am constantly on the lookout for new inspiration and technologies to make projects more